Eissek/quick-commands/README.md

 tbc

 ## Installation
-Enter the following command in the new release directory
+Enter the following command in the qc_release directory
 `$ make install`

 The qc executable should now have been copied to `~/bin/qc` directory, ready for usage.